โœ๏ธDrawing I

 Guiding the Viewer's Eye

 Strong compositions don't happen by accident.
-These techniques help you control where viewers look and how they move through your drawing.
+These techniques help you control where viewers look first and how they move through your drawing.

 Create a Focal Point